Bio

 One unambiguous strength of dilating the original is the breadth of characterisation that comes with it; every single character is an infinitely more compelling agent of the story that strengthens not just their individual or interconnected arcs but also the themes of the game, while also staying largely true to their origins - with some slight alterations.

 Arcueid remains an absolute joy to watch anytime her vibrant presence is on the screen, such a captivating character who brings life to every single scene she is in, aided by an outstanding performance from her voice actor who perfectly captures her essence.
 Her character design and behaviour now align more closely with someone of Shiki's age, resulting in a stronger blend of maturity and youth in her character coupled with added depth to her and Shiki’s relationship.
 Although her route remains very faithful to the original, keeping its identity and greatly enhancing its impact by drawing out scenes and dialogue, it comes at the cost of suffering identically to the original by regularly falling into repetitious heavy-exposition scenes.
 Shiki is not privy to the world he has unexpectedly been thrown into and the scenario doesn't lend him any agency to uncover its truths on his own, everything is told to him through the actually knowledgeable characters.
-This reliance on exposition leads to her route occasionally feeling very rhythmic at times, as it also sometimes retreads prior knowledge too, however despite this flaw, and believing that this is where the remake is at its lowest, Arcueid’s charm and chemistry with Shiki shines through brightly, compensating heavily for me not just during these narrative shortcomings but acting as a major strength throughout the entire route.
-Overall, thanks to a more evocative prose and an improvement in every other element of Arcueid’s story, I still left it with several scenes shattering my heart into pieces.
+This reliance on exposition leads to her route occasionally feeling very rhythmic at times, as it also sometimes retreads prior knowledge too.
+The final days of her route are also completely derailed by incredibly fast pacing that contrasts far too heavily with the previously slow and drawn out approach to the narrative - an issue very much mirrored and made worse from the original, Nasu spends far too much time dilating the middle of her route compared to the end and it shows.
+However despite these flaws, and believing that this is where the remake is at its lowest, Arcueid’s charm and chemistry with Shiki shines through brightly, compensating heavily for me not just during these narrative shortcomings but acting as a major strength throughout the entire route.
+Overall, thanks to a more evocative prose and an improvement in almost every other element of Arcueid’s story, I still left it with several scenes leaving a big impression on me.

 “I was taught that ‘atonement’ isn’t a destination, but a way of being that is born out of the journey itself.
 A heart that can punish itself without being forced to by others.”